Andrew Henderson (rugby league): Background

 He was born in Torquay, Devon, England.
+In 1988, his family emigrated to Australia.

 Playing career

 Henderson began his professional career in England in 2001 with Super League side Salford City Reds.
 With limited opportunities there, Henderson moved to Northern Ford Premiership club Barrow Raiders for the 2002 and 2003 seasons.
 He captained the Raiders for the 2003 season.
 Soon after, Super League side Widnes Vikings snapped up Henderson for a trial period, in which he featured for them in the 2004 Sydney World Sevens tournament, and a friendly match against the Wests Tigers.
 He failed to agree a deal with Widnes and subsequently joined the Wests Tigers, captaining their premier league side Balmain Tigers in 2004.

 Henderson joined Castleford Tigers for the 2005 season after their relegation from the Super League.
 He spent 4 seasons at the club.
 Henderson captained the side twice to promotion to the Super League in 2005 and 2007.
 The 2008 Super League season was to be his final year at the Tigers.

 Henderson signed for Championship side Gateshead Thunder for the 2009 season.
 He spent only one season with Gateshead as the club were faced with financial problems and a shareholders dispute leading them into administration.
 This forced him to look elsewhere and he joined Championship winners Barrow Raiders in the 2009 close season on a two-year deal.
 Henderson left Barrow not long after and joined Sheffield Eagles towards the end of the 2010 season, due to the Barrow club failing to honour his contract.

 Henderson went on to play for just over four seasons with Sheffield, with 2014 being his final year.
 His time here was successful, helping his side make a grand final appearance in 2011 and achieve back to back grand final victories in 2012, and 2013.

 The Hendersons are a Scottish family and all three brothers played for Scotland at international level.
 Henderson began his international career in 2003 featuring in the European Nations Cup.
 He went on to make 17 test appearances in European competitions and 5 World Cup appearances in 2008 and 2013 finishing his international career in Scotland's World Cup quarter final match against New Zealand in Leeds.

 All three brothers featured in the Scotland squad for the 2008 Rugby League World Cup.